enricomoresco/Software-and-Computing-Repository/README.md

 ![NS_u](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/Figures/8.gif)

-with n the elevation of the surface of the basin
+with eta the elevation of the surface of the basin

 Then we consider incompressibility